Why and How to Invest in Startups

 2: Investor impact

-The impact of capital allocation for startups is critical — they depend 100% on the capital they raise from investors to fund their growth and product development.
+The impact of capital allocation for startups is critical — they depend heavily on the capital they raise from investors to fund their growth and product development.
 By investing in startups, investors can directly provide working capital to emerging leaders and innovations not yet scaled.

 For how to maximize your impact as an investor, we wrote a full guide here.